 Georgia Defence Readiness Program (GDRP)

-In May 2018, Ministry of Defence of Georgia and the U.S. Department of Defence started the execution of the bilateral Georgia Defense Readiness Program, a training/advisory program to improve combat readiness and further develop a self-sustaining institutional capacity to man, train, equip, and sustain a force prepared to accomplish assigned national missions.
+In May 2018, Ministry of Defence of Georgia and the U.S. Department of Defence started the execution of the bilateral Georgia Defence Readiness Program which was completed in December 2021.

-GDRP consists of two simultaneous, complementary, program elements – GDRP-Training (GDRP-T), and GDRP-Institutional (GDRP-I).
+GDRP consisted of two simultaneous, complementary, program elements – GDRP-Training (GDRP-T), and GDRP-Institutional (GDRP-I).

 The NATO-Georgia Joint Training and Evaluation Centre (JTEC) /Combat Training Center Development